gquental/node-annotation/README.md

 there is some predefined annotationsName that will automatically insert annotations in one of the namespaces of the library.

 Those predefined names are: **Class**, **Method** and **Property**, and as you can imagine, it is used to define what annotations belongs to the class, properties and so on.
-This is needed for now due to the lack of Reflection support in JavaScript.

 *It's important to notice the presence of (**;**) ... this is needed to split all the annotations correctly, even when there is just one.*